Last updated April 20th, 2023.

 However, we can’t ignore that it has severely underperformed against the US Dollar over a decade (-30%+).

-Admittedly this is a bit of an unfair statement since it was at the highest exchange rate that it’s been in decades.
+Admittedly, this is a bit of an unfair statement since it was at the highest exchange rate that it’s been in decades.
 And the situation has become considerably more stable since.

 Malaysian Ringgit (MYR)

-In terms of Special Drawing Rights, which represent most major world currencies, the Malaysian Ringgit generally outperformed, while purely against the USD.
+Regarding Special Drawing Rights, which represent most major world currencies, the Malaysian Ringgit generally outperformed, while purely against the USD.

-For some investors, the diversification built into Malaysia’s economy has made the ringgit an attractive alternative to the SGD.
+For some investors, the diversification built into Malaysia’s economy has made the Ringgit an attractive alternative to the SGD.

-There is one catch though: it’s illegal to hold MYR in a bank account outside of Malaysia, so you need to have local financial arrangements to invest in it.
+There is one catch, though: it’s illegal to hold MYR in a bank account outside of Malaysia, so you need to have local financial arrangements to invest in it.

 Why Hold the Safest Currencies in Asia?

 In the case that the currencies both fell in value relative to each other, you might initially think your investment performed well.
-However, when viewed in real terms, and against the purchasing power of other currencies, it might paint a different picture.
+However, when viewed in real terms and against the purchasing power of other currencies, it might paint a different picture.

 You certainly won’t be any worse off by holding a bit of Thai Baht or Singapore Dollars within an already well-diversified portfolio.